 Functional currency.
-Items included in the separate financial statements are measured using the currency that best reflects the economic substance of the underlying events and circumstances (the "functional currency").
-The functional currency of these separate financial statements is Ukrainian Hryvnia ("UAH").
+Items included in the consolidated financial statements are measured using the currency that best reflects the economic substance of the underlying events and circumstances (the "functional currency").
+The functional currency of these consolidated financial statements is Ukrainian Hryvnia ("UAH").
 All amounts are rounded to the nearest UAH thousands, unless otherwise indicated.

 Offsetting.
-Financial assets and financial liabilities are offset and the net amount reported in the separate statement of financial position only when there is a legally enforceable right to offset the recognized amounts, and there is an intention to settle on a net basis, or to realize the assets and settle the liability simultaneously.
-Income and expense are not offset in the separate statement of profit or loss unless required or permitted by any accounting Standard or Interpretation, and as specifically disclosed in the accounting policies of the Bank.
-In accounting for the transfer of financial assets that do not result in de-recognition of such assets, the Bank does not offset the assets transferred and the underlying liabilities.
+Financial assets and financial liabilities are offset and the net amount reported in the consolidated statement of financial position only when there is a legally enforceable right to offset the recognized amounts, and there is an intention to settle on a net basis, or to realize the assets and settle the liability simultaneously.
+Income and expense are not offset in the consolidated statement of profit or loss unless required or permitted by any accounting Standard or Interpretation, and as specifically disclosed in the accounting policies of the Group.
+In accounting for the transfer of financial assets that do not result in derecognition of such assets, the Group does not offset the assets transferred and the underlying liabilities.

 Cash and cash equivalents.
-Cash and balances with the National Bank of Ukraine for the purposes of the separate statement of financial position include cash on hand and balances on correspondent and time deposit accounts with the National Bank of Ukraine.
-For the purposes of the separate statement of cash flows, cash and cash equivalents include assets which may be converted to the respective cash amount within a short period of time, namely: cash on hand, unrestricted balances on correspondent accounts with the National Bank of Ukraine, due from banks, and repurchase agreements with the original maturity within 90 days, except for guarantee deposits and other restricted balances.
+Cash and balances with the National Bank of Ukraine for the purposes of the consolidated statement of financial position include cash on hand and balances on correspondent and time deposit accounts with the National Bank of Ukraine.
+For the purposes of the consolidated statement of cash flows, cash and cash equivalents include assets which may be converted to the respective cash amount within a short period of time, namely: cash on hand, unrestricted balances on correspondent accounts with the National Bank of Ukraine, due from banks, and repurchase agreements with the original maturity within 90 days, except for guarantee deposits and other restricted balances.

 Repurchase and reverse repurchase agreements.
-Securities sold under repurchase agreements ("repos") are accounted for as collateralized financing transactions, and the securities sold continue to be carried in the separate statement of financial position, while the counterparty's liabilities are included in repayment amounts under the repurchase agreements within deposits and due from banks or current accounts and deposits from customers, as appropriate.
-The difference between selling and purchase back prices represents the interest expense and is recognized in profit or loss over the term of the purchase back agreement by using the effective interest rate method.
-Securities purchased under sale back agreements ("reverse repos") are accounted for as amounts receivable under the sale back agreements in due from banks or loans to customers, as appropriate.
-The difference between purchase and sale prices represents the interest income and is recognized in profit or loss over the term of the sale back agreement by using the effective interest rate method.
-In the event that assets purchased under reverse repurchase are sold to third parties, liabilities on the return of the securities are accounted for as liabilities and are measured at fair value.
+Securities sold under repurchase agreements ("repos") are accounted for as collateralized financing transactions, and the securities sold continue to be carried in the consolidated statement of financial position, while the counterparty's liabilities are included in repayment amounts under the repurchase agreements within deposits and due from banks or current accounts and deposits from customers, as appropriate.

-Notes to the Separate Financial Statements for the Year Ended 31 December 2021 (Continued) (In Ukrainian Hryvnias and in thousands)
+Notes to the Consolidated Financial Statements for the Year Ended 31 December 2021 (Continued) (In Ukrainian Hryvnias and in thousands)